ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 ```

 ## Fire System
-We can implement the same method for User Input for player fire system whereas the enemy will have the same idea for random movement but fire rate.
+We can implement the same method for User Input for player fire system, and the enemy will have the same idea for random movement but fire rate.
 However, we do not have the bullet entity.
-Let's take a look into these systems for both player and enemy.
+Let's take a look into these systems for both player and enemy:

 ### Player Fire Client System
 ```rust